 Morning sickness tip

-Eat watermelon it is great for helping with morning sickness and also keeps you hydrated which is a plus!
+Eating watermelon is great for helping with morning sickness and also keeps you hydrated which is a plus!

 Here is a list for you to keep and look as a reminder of what to eat and not eat: